Transactional emails: What they are, best practices, examples & templates

 Payment confirmation

 The payment confirmation email should confirm that the payment has been made for a product or service.
-It needs to include the exact amount charged and how the payment was processed.
+It needs to include the exact amount charged and the payment method.

 Check out how Bolt delivers all this information at a glance.